Chauncey's Page

 "The Green Book," Report of the R&D Goals Task Force to the Electric Research Council, June, 1971.
 [Organized in 1965 by a small group of utilities, 8 from investor-owned utilities and 5 from government-run entities, in order to support R&D efforts in the public and private sectors on behalf of the industry as a whole, the Electric Research Council in 1971 proposed a greatly expanded agenda which became the "Magna Carta" for EPRI.
 Much in the report was motivated by the spectacular Eastern States power outages of the late 1960s, which resulted in the introduction of congressional legislation to nationalize all such efforts under Federal authority.]

 "Applying for the Job," Chauncey Starr to Jack Horton, 12 May 1972.
 [One afternoon, while packing up for one of EPRI's periodic "space rearrangements," Chauncey called over to me, "Paul, come take a look at this.
 I thought I had lost it."
 It was essentially Chauncey's application letter for the job of EPRI's founder, written to J. K. Horton, then board chairman of Southern California Edison Company, and also a member of the ERC.
-Note Chauncey also copied Shearon Harris, CEO of Carolina Power and Light, who Chauncey confided that he credited as the original inspiration for what became EPRI.
+Note Chauncey also copied Shearon Harris, CEO of Carolina Power and Light, who Chauncey confided to me that he credited as the original inspiration for what became EPRI.

 "Powerful Reactions," Chauncey Starr, Nature 406, 679 (2000).
 [Nuclear power has taken a meandering route, but it is here to stay.]